 The Saeco Incanto HD8914/01

-This is an almost identically-built automatic espresso machine; the only difference is in the milk frothing system.
-With this model, you feed the milk directly from any container into the cappuccinatore milk frothing system.
+The Saeco Incanto HD8914/01 is almost identical to the Saeco Incanto HD8917/01 (used in my tests) – the only difference is with the milk frothing system.
+With the HD8914/01 model, you feed the milk directly from any container into the cappuccinatore milk frothing system.
 The advantage of doing this is that you don’t need to clean a milk carafe.
-Still, it also comes with a disadvantage, namely that once your espresso is ready, you then need to move your cup from the espresso spout to put it under the milk foam wand.
-In other words, you need to stay by the machine while it’s making your drink.
+However, the disadvantage is that, once your espresso is ready, you then need to remove your cup from the espresso spout and put it under the milk foam wand.
+In other words, you need to stay with the machine while it is making your drink.

-I like both versions, so you’ll have to decide which one is best for you.
-You can check their prices here on Amazon.
-Since the two machines are otherwise identical, I won’t be doing a separate review of this model.
+I like both versions, so you will have to decide which one is best for you.
+Since the two machines are otherwise identical, I won’t be doing a separate review of the HD8914/01 model.

 Technical Specifications – Gaggia Anima Prestige